WanchuangZhu/RCoDA/readme.md

+# Aim
+Inference of the Potts model is always problematic due to the intractable normalizing constant in its likelihood function.
+This project proposed a novel method to solve the normalizing constant.
+# Instruction
+## folder "firstorder" is for the first order neighbourhood structure
 Below introduces the functionality of different files.
 1. generatedata.m : generate data set for simulation study
 2. decomnc.m   : This is the main file.
 Given the simulated data, MCMC is implemented.
 In this file, posterior samples are drawn using MCMC.